nirmata/terraform-modules/NPM-workflow/AKS-NPM-workflow/README.md

 terraform apply
 ```

-You should see the AKS cluster registered in NPM and N4K deployed along with all the policy set.
+You should see the AKS cluster registered in NPM.